lsu-ddem/pathways-site/content/1_IntroToCoding/2_MakingThings_Happen/3_Lesson_3/index.md

 In order to simplify this process, we can create a self-contained loop that repeats a block of code for a set amount of times before stopping.
 This way, we can re-run the two lines of code needed to make the square as many times as we want without having to explicitly retype everything.

-This second version of the project uses a type of loop known as a **for loop** to create 100 squares, alternating between teal and pink colors in the fill() function and placing each square 20 away from the previous one:
+This second version of the project uses a type of loop known as a **for loop** to create 100 squares, alternating between teal and pink colors in the fill() function and placing each square 20 pixels away from the previous one.
+This results in a much shorter code that then we would have had if we didn't use a loop :

 {{% codepen 400 KRBeNL %}}